nmokey/klein-bottle/docs/index.markdown

 Of course, since this parametrization has 3 variables, it represents an **immersion** of the manifold in $\mathbb{R}^3$ space.
 If this sounds confusing, a good way to think about it is a photograph of a cup is a 2D representation of a 3D cup that's been flattened: it's been *immersed* in 2D space.
 In the same way, we're representing the Klein bottle one dimension down so it can exist in our universe which, alas, has only 3 spatial dimensions.
 This particular immersion of a Klein bottle is pretty ugly, but that's okay, because there are many others.
 There are 3 common forms a Klein bottle takes in $\mathbb{R}^3$: the classic "bottle" shape, the right-handed and left-handed figure-8 immersions (which are *chiral*), and a pinched torus.

-DRAWING OF KLEIN BOTTLE FLAVORS
+DRAWING OF KLEIN BOTTLE "FLAVORS"

 You might notice the parametric equations above are functions of $u$ and $v$ rather than $x$ and $y$: this indicates a **change in variables**, meaning we've taken the domain of some function and transformed it into another coordinate system that makes the domain of that function much nicer to look at.
 You're probably pretty familiar with this general concept: $u$ substitution for integration and differentiation are examples of change of variables.
 Some other useful changes in variables include transformations into polar coordinates for 2d and cylindrical or spherical coordinates for 3d.
 This is common when writing equations to describe topological spaces, since they're so strange looking, and usually composed of surfaces of revolution.